Tips for dealing with anxiety

 Whatever it is, work on finding something that can give your mind a break from the thoughts that are making you anxious.

-Limit your intake of alcohol, caffeine and energy drinks which can aggravate anxiety and trigger panic attacks.
 They skew your moods and interfere with your ability to identify the things that are really bothering you.

 Write stuff down